-In the half-century since winning real bargaining rights, AFGE has extended the dignity of a union contract to more than 700,000 government employees in thousands of federal and DC government facilities across the country.
-Today, AFGE stands as one of the largest and most influential forces for worker, civil, and human rights in the world.
+Since winning real bargaining rights, AFGE continues to extend the dignity and power of a union contract to the more than 750,000 government employees in the thousands of federal and DC government facilities nationwide.
+AFGE proudly stands on the forefront of the fight for workers’ rights and human rights throughout the United States and the world.